Crypto tycoon Sam Bankman-Fried found guilty on all charges in fraud trial

 US charges crypto founders over alleged support for North Korean hackers

-Prosecutors accused Bankman-Fried, once the poster boy for virtual currencies, of stealing about $10bn, using customers’ funds to make risky investments, buying property and funding political campaigns.
+Prosecutors accused Bankman-Fried, once the poster boy for virtual currencies, of stealing about $10bn, using customers’ funds to make risky investments, buy property and fund political campaigns.

 The crypto entrepreneur, 31, now faces up to 110 years behind bars.